Sh0ckWave473/cse15l-lab-reports/Week7/LabReport4.md

     ssh<SPACE>cs15lsp23__@ieng6.ucsd.edu<ENTER>

 The `__` left in the code is meant to be a placeholder for your account's speciallized characters.
-Also, what is pasted in is the url of your forked repository found on your GitHub profile.

 ![image](Step4.png)